It’s easy to feel isolated and lonely in the modern world.

 Current Group Offerings

-It’s vital to develop a deeper relationship to rest and restoration.
-When you’re caught up in the speed of the modern world, tossed from one crisis to the next, it can feel impossible to slow down, take a break, and catch your breath.
-It’s hard to carve out time to restore yourself, and when you do, you probably feel anxious or guilty about it.
+Caught up in the speed of the modern world, tossed from one crisis to the next, it can feel impossible to slow down, take a break, catch your breath…or simply get the laundry done!

 Together, we will…

-- Learn and practice the four ingredients you need to move from an active to a restful state…
+- Learn and practice the tools you need to move from an active to a restful state…

-- Discover key signs of high stress in the nervous system and how to manage them when they appear…
+- Recognize the signs of high stress in your nervous system and how to manage them when they appear…

-- Gain insight into what blocks you from true rest and recovery…
+- Discuss and understand what blocks you from true rest and recovery…

 - Get out of your head and into your body with expressive movement and art explorations…

-- Experience constructive embodied rest through guided practices that you can integrate into your daily life
+- Experience how true rest feels in your body through guided practices that you can integrate into your daily life…

-- Receive nourishing connection with others in an in-person small-group setting
+- Receive nourishing connection with like-minded peers who get it, in an in-person small-group setting

 Where: Louisville Medical and Professional Center (325 West South Boulder Road, Louisville, CO 80027)